Wisconsin Sales Tax Calculator 2026

 How This Calculator Works

-This calculator estimates Wisconsin sales or use tax from four inputs: purchase amount, tax mode, local profile, and optional local-rate override.
+This calculator estimates Wisconsin sales or use tax from transaction amount, amount type, tax mode, local profile, optional local-rate override, and optional tax-paid-elsewhere credit.
 In general taxable and prepared-food modes, it starts with Wisconsin's 5.00% state base and then adds the local profile you select.

 What You Need to Know